hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 #### **2. Mint**
 This function stakes TRX similar to the deposit function, but instead of specifying the asset amount, users specify the number of shares they wish to mint.
-The TRXProvider converts the provided TRX into WTRX and deposits it into the vault.
+The TRX Provider converts the provided TRX into WTRX and deposits it into the vault.
 ``` solidity
 // Mint without specifying a vault
 function mint(uint256 shares, address receiver) external payable returns (uint256 assets)